awatson1978/hubble/README.md

 ##hubble

-A Meteor site that contains sample CRUD applets, using the dataset-* meteorite packages.
+A Meteor site that contains sample CRUD applets and dataset packages.

 ===============================
 #### Installation